israelmuca/israelmuca.dev/content/blog/2019-02-27-how-to-international-api-i18n-validation-in-node-js-for-your-api.md

 In this code, we’re receiving both the error Object created with `express-validator` (which we’ll extract from the `req` object with the `validationResult` function in a bit), and the Express’ `req` object.

-We’re creating an Array from the errObj, and then, for each entry, we’re taking the string we set as the error variable, and comparing it with the keys from the translation messages, changing the string in the `errArr` _(each "err[1].msg")_ to the actual phrase in polyglot in the desired language _(each "phrase")_.
+We’re creating an `Array` from the `errObj`, and then, for each entry, we’re taking the string we set as the error variable, and comparing it with the keys from the translation messages, changing the string in the `errArr` _(each "err[1].msg")_ to the actual phrase in polyglot in the desired language _(each "phrase")_.

 Finally, we use the imported `fromEntries` function, to convert the Array back into an Object and return it.